 - Write flight test plans, test cards, flight reports, and final test reports

-- Given the systems requirements, develop test strategies, test plans and test procedures for aircraft and components
+- Develop test strategies, test plans and test procedures for aircraft and components

-- Author and/or update Pilot Operating Handbooks, to include development of normal and emergency procedures
+- Author and/or update Pilot Operating Handbook and related guidance, to include development of normal and emergency procedures

 - Maintain flying currency and proficiency in multiple different aircraft types